ehzawad/gregmat/readme.md

 12. **aspersion** - an attack on the reputation or integrity of someone or something

-13. **nadir** - the lowest point in the fortunes of a persion or organization
+13. **nadir** - the lowest point in the fortunes of a person or organization

 14. **dowdy** - (of a person or their clothes) unfashionable and without style in appearance (typically used of a woman)